-MLKDC's risk management policy sets out the process whereby MLKDC methodically identifies, assesses and responds to the risks attaching to its activities.
-It assigns responsibility and accountability for risk management; defines the processes for risk review and reporting; describes a format for the organisation's corporate risk register; and explains the organisation's approach to training in risk management.
+MLKDC's Risk Management Policy sets out the process whereby MLKDC methodically identifies, assesses and responds to the risks attaching to its activities.
+It assigns responsibility and accountability for risk management; defines the processes for risk review and reporting; describes a format for the organisation's strategic risk register; and explains the organisation's approach to training in risk management.

-To assist in the risk management process, MLKDC has developed and maintained Risk Registers at Corporate and Directorate levels.
+To assist in the risk management process, MLKDC has developed and maintained Risk Registers at Strategic and Directorate levels.
 The Risk Registers: